bluesky-social/atproto-website/content/guides/data-repos.md

 We then layer collection and record semantics on top of the MST through the use of structured URLs.

-It can be visualized as the following layout:
+This results in a repository that can be visualized as having the following layout:

 <pre style="line-height: 1.2;"><code>┌────────────────┐
 │     Commit     │  (Signed Root)